 Students may improve their mathematics placement score by taking an ALEKS Reassessment.
 Prior to reassessment, students are required to work in the ALEKS Learning Modules.
 The learning modules allow students to practice math skills at their own pace while advancing through different topics within an assessment pie chart.
-Students are encouraged to achieve 80% mastery of the pie chart in order to have an excellent chance of improving their placement score during the reassessment.
+Students are encouraged to accomplish 80 of the pie chart topics in order to potentially improve their placement score when taking the proctored reassessment.
 Students may work within the learning modules up to six months from the time they first access them provided the learning modules and reassessment is done within the one-year expiration date.

-There is no fee for the ALEKS Mathematics Placement Assessment and six-week learning module or reassessment when proctored at a KSU campus.
-However, there is a $25 administrative fee that must be paid to ProctorU for students who wish to utilize ProctorU services.
+There is no fee for the ALEKS Mathematics Placement Assessment and six-week learning module or reassessment when proctored at a KSU campus or through Respondus Lockdown-Monitor.
+Register for In-person ALEKS Math Reassesement if you do not want to take remotely.

 College Level Examination Program

-The gives students the opportunity to earn college credit by testing for knowledge acquired through independent study, prior course work, on-the-job training, professional development, cultural pursuits, or internships.
+The College-Level Examination Program® (CLEP) gives students the opportunity to earn college credit by testing for knowledge acquired through independent study, prior course work, on-the-job training, professional development, cultural pursuits, or internships.

 CLEP exams cover material taught in courses most students take as requirements in the first two years of college.
 Most CLEP exams are 90 minutes in length, except for the College Composition exam, which is 120 minutes and requires essays, and are multiple choice.
 CLEP offers 33 examinations in five subject areas.
 Exams may be repeated after a three-month waiting period following the initial test date.
 The College Board will nullify results of tests taken more frequently.